 - uncles and aunts; then

-If a person has died intestate, an Administrator, usually a family member, will be appointed to execute the estate in accordance with laws of intestacy.
+If a person who dies intestate, an Administrator, usually a family member, will be appointed to execute the estate in accordance with laws of intestacy.
 However, an administrator is not an executor and has limited powers, which will be restricted by the rules of Probate in the applicable state or territory.

 8. Who should I choose as my Executor?